brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 - **Don't let people get away without answering.** It's very uncomfortable to criticize your boss, but it's essential!
 Simply waiting in silence (seriously, count in your head to 6!) will create a pressure that often gets the person to speak up.
 Alternatively, prompt further, "oh, so I'm doing everything perfectly then?"

 - **Ask a trusted employee.** If this doesn't work, you may have to find an employee who you trust and is comfortable delivering criticism and asking that employee to criticize you publicly.
-Again, this will be hard for them, but get them to do it a few times, and others may become more comfortable with giving you feedback too.
+Again, this will be hard for them, but get them to do it a few times, and others may become more comfortable giving you feedback too.

 - **Your goal is to listen and understand, NOT to respond.** The best response when you're getting feedback is, "thank you."
 Don't argue!
 After that, repeat the person's feedback back to them in your own words to make sure you understood.